 There are 77 schools in Macao during the 2016/2017 academic year, of which 10 are public schools, while the remaining 67 are private.

-Of the 67 private schools, 64 offer formal education, and three offer only recurrent education.
-Of the 74 schools (including 10 public schools and 64 private schools) that offer formal education, 64 are under the free education network, while the remaining 10 are under the paid education network.
+Among the 67 private schools, 59 offered only formal education, five offered both formal education and recurrent education, and three offered only recurrent education.
+Among the 74 schools (including 10 public schools and 64 private schools) that offered formal education, 65 were under the free education network, while the remaining 9 were under the paid education network.

 Free Education Subsidies and Tuition Fee Subsidies